 These outdated rules have seen their day and it’s now time to update your inner operating system.
 For a doable first step, start by identifying a belief that might be holding you back.

-Look for where in your life you feel really stuck.
+Look for where in your life you feel stuck.
 What do you tell yourself about it?
-What is driving your action or inaction?
+How do you convince yourself to not do anything about it?
 You’ll likely find a blocking belief there.

 When you feel ready to take this cleaning a step further, check out my blog post, 5 Steps to Flip a Blocking Belief.